-- The Council's Corporate Plan 2013-2018 set out an ambition for the Council to become financially self-sufficient which was achieved in 2016/17.
+- 11 The Council's Corporate Plan 2013-2018 set out an ambition for the Council to become financially self-sufficient which was achieved in 2016/17.
 The current Council Plan aims to continue with this approach.
 This means that the Council no longer requires direct funding from Government, through Revenue Support Grant or New Homes Bonus, to deliver its services. - This approach was adopted in response to the financial challenges the Country was faced with in bringing its public spending down to ensure it was able to live within its means.
-In practice this has seen Government funding to local authorities dramatically reduced since 2010/11 with Sevenoaks District Council receiving no Revenue Support Grant from 2017/18. - The decision to become financially self-sufficient is intended to give the Council greater control over its services, reducing the potential for decision making to be influenced by the level of funding provided by government to local authorities. - The Council's decision to seek to become financially self-sufficient was subject to scrutiny by the Local Government Associations Peer Challenge of the District Council during December 2013.
-In their closing letter to the Council, they concluded that they 'fully support that aspiration and given the existing and anticipated squeeze upon public finances this makes much sense'. - With the Council receiving no Revenue Support Grant from 2017/18 and New Homes Bonus reducing from 2018/19, this approach remains appropriate.
+In practice this has seen Government funding to local authorities dramatically reduced since 2010/11 with Sevenoaks District Council receiving no Revenue Support Grant from 2017/18. - The decision to become financially self-sufficient is intended to give the Council greater control over its services, reducing the potential for decision making to be influenced by the level of funding provided by government to local authorities. - The Local Government Association's Corporate Peer Challenge in December 2021 commented that 'Sevenoaks District Council takes a long-term view of financial planning with a focus on self-sufficiency.
+The council's 10-year budget is innovative, an example for the sector and supports long-term decision making.
+This extended financial framework provides an excellent platform which has supported effective budget management and planned, long-term, decision making.' - With the Council receiving no Revenue Support Grant from 2017/18 and New Homes Bonus reducing from 2018/19, this approach remains appropriate.
 The attached 10-year budget assumes no Revenue Support Grant or New Homes Bonus.
-Any funding received from these sources will be put into the Financial Plan Reserve which can be used to support the 10-year budget by funding invest to save initiatives and support for the Property Investment Strategy.
-One of the aims of the Property Investment Strategy is to achieve an income yield of 3%+ above the Council's average treasury management return (currently 0.1%) when not borrowing or internally borrowing, and 3%+ above the borrowing rate (currently 1.7% for 30 years) when externally borrowing, based on an average over ten years.
-Therefore, using funding for this purpose will result in additional year on year income that is not impacted by Government decisions. - 16 Cabinet are keen to remain financially self-sufficient which has served the Council well and ensured it is one of the most financially stable local authorities in the country.
+Any funding received from these sources will be put into the Financial Plan Reserve which can be used to support the 10-year budget. - Cabinet are keen to remain financially self-sufficient which has served the Council well and ensured it is one of the most financially stable local authorities in the country.
 In the 2020/21 budget, a new target was set to replace reliance on Business Rates income over the coming years.
-However, due to the impact of Covid-19 and the greater uncertainty as Government reviews have been deferred, this was not addressed during the 2021/22 budget process but remains a future aim.
+However, due to the impact of Covid-19, inflationary increases and the greater uncertainty as Government reviews have been deferred, this remains a future aim.
 This ambition will allow this Council to move ahead in the knowledge that this council has the financial resources to provide the services that the district's residents need into the future.